 - webmaster@, followed by the (sub) domain of the certificate

-- The owner or admin contact's e-mail address if it can be retrieved through a port-43 whois query.
+The owner or admin contact's e-mail address if it can be returned in a WHOIS response.

-- DNS based validation requires a special CNAME record to exist.
-This CNAME record contains the MD5 hash value of your CSR in its name and the SHA1 hash value in its contents.
+It requires a special CNAME record to exist.
+This CNAME record contains the MD5 hash value of your CSR in its name and the SHA256 hash value, plus random unique value from CA in its contents.
 Two examples (for a wildcard certificate, put the record on the root domain, e.g. use domain.com for a certification on *.domain.com):

 Note that validation will fail if redirection is in place.

-The MD5 and SHA1 hash values for your certificate can be retrieved via the retrieveOrderSslCertRequest API command.
+The MD5 and SHA256 hash values for your certificate can be retrieved via the retrieveOrderSslCertRequest API command.

-You can also generate the MD5 and SHA1 with the following OpenSSL commands:
+You can also generate the MD5 and SHA256 with the following OpenSSL commands:

 - openssl req -in key.csr -outform DER|openssl md5